 In normal times the how-was-your-day dinner time question would usually involve fairly straightforward answers about recess games or teacher venting.
 But during a global pandemic, consider asking your kids about how safe they feel at school.
 Is their school taking enough precautions.
 Are your kids taking enough precautions?
 Understanding how safe they’re feeling during the day will help you make adjustments throughout the week –– and sleep a little better at night.

 Additionally, don’t delete the email updates that your school sends.
 These can be valuable resources about the measures your local school board is taking to mitigate risks as well as follow up tasks for you.
 When it comes to raising kids during a global pandemic, the more you know, the better.

 Kids tend to forget things that fall outside of the sports/video games/friends realm.
 That’s why it might be a good idea to leave them convenient reminders wherever and whenever possible.
 Use a family whiteboard that reminds them to put their masks on when they leave the house.
 Drop a note in their lunches reminding them to keep their distance.
 And since it’s 2020, maybe send your older kids a few “friendly” texts during the day.

 From educating kids about how germs work, to establishing daily habits like washing hands and eating good meals, we’ll set our children up for success during the school day.
 Like most things in life, an ounce of prevention is worth a pound of cure.
 So take the time to dive into some of the research and information available to parents.
-The Center for Disease Control (CDC) has put together several useful tips and guidelines for parents, like this one.
 The internet and library are full of other resources.
 Plus, you’ve got great intuition and you love your kids.
 Those two things are, perhaps, the greatest, most important resources you’ll ever have when it comes to keeping them healthy during the school year –– and the rest of their lives.